 These validators are in the active validator set, and you have selected to nominate them.
 However, you are not actively nominating this era and they will not give rewards to you for this era.

-- When you first start staking, it is normal to have only inactive validators.
+- When you first first nominate validators, all of them will be "waiting" in the current era.
+That's normal.
+Your nominations will take effect in the next era.
 You will only see active validators (and begin earning staking rewards) after two eras, so on the third day earliest.

 - If you see only inactive validators for days, and never an active one, you may have nominated too few validators (you can nominate up to 16).